-The new curriculum of the four year undergraduate program under NEP, called as UGCF, for computer science aims to develop the core competence in computing and problem solving amongst its graduates.
+The new curriculum of the multidisciplinary four year undergraduate program under NEP, called as UGCF, with computer science as one of the disciplines, aims to develop the core competence in computing and problem solving amongst its graduates.
 Informally, "Learning to learn" has been the motto of the department since its inception.
-The curriculum thus focuses on building theoretical foundations in computer science to enable its pupils to think critically when challenged with totally different and new problems.
+The program aims at integrating computational knowledge with other science streams to enable students for multidisciplinary academic and professional pursuits.
+The curriculum focuses on building theoretical foundations in computer science to enable its pupils to think critically when challenged with totally different and new problems.
 It imbibes the following Student-Centric features of NEP 2020:

 Flexibility to Exit: In order to support early exits, the curriculum aims to develop employability skills early.
 This has been done so that the outcomes of the 4 yr degree is not compromised as we believe that all but a few students will go for the full 4 year degree.
-As programming is at the heart of computing it is proposed to have two programming courses early so that the students can develop good programming skills in the first year.
-At the same time students are familiarized with the hardware of computers early on.
+As programming is at the heart of computing and knowledge of data structures helps in writing more organized and efficient codes, it is proposed to have one course in programming and one in data structures early on so that the students can develop good programming skills in the first year.
+Students are familiarized with the hardware of computers in their third semester in case they choose to exit after the second year.